StackZero

 Improvements

-Encrypt a file in python seems really easy, but we can do something more.
+Encrypting a file in Python seems really easy, but we can do something more.

 The same problem occurs with a byte equal to the key.